bf6/trending/README.md

 ### Approach

 This is a NLP-based solution that uses part-of-speech tagging to get the most frequent terms from the titles of each feed entry.
-The procedure is as follows:
+The procedure is:

 1. Parse the RSS feeds from NYT, CNN and Fox
 2. Get the titles for each entry